safiyamak/Butterfly/README.md

-# SymptomTracker3 - Autoimmune Symptom Tracker
+# Butterfly - Autoimmune Symptom Tracker

 SymptomTracker3 is a prototype iOS app developed in Swift using UIKit.
 The app serves as an autoimmune symptom tracker, allowing users to monitor and record their symptoms related to mind and energy levels.